mllite/sklearn2sql_heroku/README.md

 Early adopters feedback , improvement requests, hints ands github issues are welcome.

-The script test_client.py for a sample usage for this web service.
+The script test_client.py for a sample usage for this web service (running on `https://sklearn2sql.herokuapp.com/model`).